geeknik/my-awesome-stars/README.md

 - [xaviermatroski/Discord-Reddit-Bot](https://github.com/xaviermatroski/Discord-Reddit-Bot) - This is a python code for a discord bot which will serve user memes from subreddits
 - [SaFoLab-WISC/AutoDAN-Turbo](https://github.com/SaFoLab-WISC/AutoDAN-Turbo) - The official implementation of our pre-print paper "AutoDAN-Turbo: A Lifelong Agent for Strategy Self-Exploration to Jailbreak LLMs".
 - [Fireboltz/Psychic-CCTV](https://github.com/Fireboltz/Psychic-CCTV) - A video analysis tool built completely in python.
-- [PrimeIntellect-ai/prime](https://github.com/PrimeIntellect-ai/prime) - prime (previously called ZeroBand) is a framework for efficient, globally distributed training of AI models over the internet.
+- [PrimeIntellect-ai/prime](https://github.com/PrimeIntellect-ai/prime) - prime is a framework for efficient, globally distributed training of AI models over the internet.
 - [lumina-ai-inc/chunkr](https://github.com/lumina-ai-inc/chunkr) - Vision model based document ingestion
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.
 - [mlzxy/arp](https://github.com/mlzxy/arp) - Autoregressive Policy for Robot Learning